Beyond the Estimate: How to find a reputable Roofing Contractor

 2. Verify the "Big Three": License, Insurance, and Bond

-Never take a contractor's word for it.
-Ask for physical copies or digital certificates of the following:
+I never take a contractor's word for it.
+I ask for physical copies or digital certificates of the following:

 State License: In Michigan, roofers must be licensed by the Department of Licensing and Regulatory Affairs (LARA).
-You can verify a license online via the LARA website.
+I can verify a license online via the LARA website.

-Liability Insurance: This protects your home.
-If a worker accidentally drops a bundle of shingles through your skylight, the contractor's insurance should cover the damage.
+Liability Insurance: This protects my home.
+If a worker accidentally drops a bundle of shingles through my skylight, the contractor's insurance should cover the damage.

-Workers' Compensation: This protects you.
-If a worker is injured on your property and the contractor doesn't have "workers' comp," you could be held liable for their medical bills.
+Workers' Compensation: This protects me.
+If a worker is injured on my property and the contractor doesn't have "workers' comp," I could be held liable for their medical bills.

 3. Check for Manufacturer Certifications